weather-gov/weather.gov/docs/dev/secrets.md

 These are the login credentials for the root account that can be used for basic authentication for an admin user here: https://weathergov-<environment>.app.cloud.gov/user/login.
 If you need to rotate these, you will also need to reset the password with Drupal:

 `drush upwd --password="NewPassword" <root_user_name>`

+## NEWRELIC_KEY

+We need to set the New Relic license in two places.
+We need it in VCAP_SERVICES so that the Drupal New Relic APM module can pick it up.
+And we need to set it as an environment variable so the PHP Buildpack knows to install the APM as well.
+These steps are included in the cloudgov env create script.